 The Respondent-Appellant, Derrick Palmer, requests oral argument in this case where the law is unsettled as to at least one issue and the questions for the panel involve interpretations of facts in the record.
-The opinion should be published because upon reasonable search and inquiry, the issue of whether a felon who has been successfully rehabilitated and trained by the State of Wisconsin, can be categorically excluded from all jobs, including cleaning toilets and scrapping gum off the floor.
+The opinion should be published because no precedent addresses whether a felon who has been successfully rehabilitated and trained by the State of Wisconsin, can be categorically excluded from all jobs, including cleaning toilets and scrapping gum off the floor.
 This case involves issues of ongoing public concern.